 Whether you are building a new closet or simply upgrading an existing one, your choice of closet lights is important, both for safety and convenience.
-The National Electrical Code (NEC), which is published by the National Fire Protection Association, sets the rules and standards that apply to building regulations in most areas.
+The National Electrical Code (NEC), which is published every three years by the National Fire Protection Association, sets the rules and standards that apply to building regulations in most residential and commercial spaces, including closets and other storage areas.

-Even if your closets and their existing lights are old, the current requirements are a good benchmark for them.
-Many closet lights are fires waiting to happen; this is especially true of exposed light bulbs, which generate more than enough heat to start a clothing fire.
+Even if your closets and their existing light fixtures are old, the current requirements are a good benchmark to follow.
+Many closet light fixtures represent house fires waiting to happen; this is especially true where you find exposed light bulbs in closets, which can generate more than enough heat to start a clothing fire.

 Here is a summary of the NEC's current requirements for closet lights: